catmasteryip/meta-backend-capstone/Readme.txt

-Hello, Reviewers!

-You can run available unittests from VS terminal using command: python manage.py test tests/ Don't forget to activate vitruan env and cd into littlelemon directory before running unit-tests command.
+You can use Insomnia or other REST clients for testing

+Paths:

-# This path can be used to check that web application serves static HTML content with images and styles
+1. /restaurant: to check static HTML content with images and styles
-/restaurant

-You can use the following API paths for testing purposes using Insomnia or Postman clients OR just browse using your favorite browser.

-# JDOSER endpoint, for example, to make POST request and create new user
+2. /auth/users/: JDOSER endpoint, for example, to make POST request and create new user
-/auth/users/

-# to login and auth get token
+3. /api-token-auth/: to login and auth get token
-/api-token-auth/
-# to login using JDOSER endpoint
+4. /auth/token/login: to login using JDOSER endpoint
-/auth/token/login

 # menu items (token necessary)
-/restaurant/menu/
+5. /restaurant/menu/
-/restaurant/menu/{menuItemId}
+6. /restaurant/menu/{menuItemId}

 # table booking (token necessary)
-/restaurant/booking/tables/
+7. /restaurant/booking/tables/
-/restaurant/booking/tables/{bookingId}
+8. /restaurant/booking/tables/{bookingId}